Pablomoura/blog-geek-auto/content/devil-may-cry-anime-ter-msicas-de-devil-may-cry-5-e-bandas-de-nu-metal.md

   - nu metal
   - devil may cry 5
 author: Ana Luiza
+resumo: >-
+  A Netflix revela a trilha do anime Devil May Cry com músicas de Devil May Cry 5 e bandas como Evanescence.
+Produzido por Adi Shankar, o anime promete ação in...
 ---

 A Netflix anunciou oficialmente as músicas que farão parte da primeira temporada do aguardado anime de Devil May Cry.
 A trilha sonora incluirá faixas icônicas do jogo Devil May Cry 5, como 'Devil Trigger' e 'Bury the Light'.